Table of Contents

 - Has 2 cutting positions

 - Is the most expensive drywall saw reviewed

 GreatNeck 4932 Double Edge Wallboard Saw, 6 Inch – Best Value

 - Hardened and Tempered Teeth Stay Sharper Longer

-- Double Edge Design for Easier, Faster Cutting
+- Double Edge Design for Easier and Faster Cutting